PaulWall43/factual-ios-sdk/README.md

 1. Download the latest driver [version 1.3.9](https://github.com/Factual/factual-ios-sdk/blob/develop/downloads/factual-ios-sdk-1.3.9.tgz?raw=true)
 2. Untar and add the FactualSDK.framework to your appropriate XCode project directory.
 Add it to the list of linked frameworks in your project.

+**IMPORTANT:**
+Starting February 1, 2015, any new iOS app must have 64-bit support, and be build through the iOS 8 SDK.
+Version 1.3.9 of the Factual iOS driver or newer will meet the requirements.
+[Details from Apple.](https://developer.apple.com/news/?id=10202014a)

 ### Source